nextcloud/documentation/developer_manual/app/controllers.rst

     }

-Connecting a controller with a route
+Connecting a controller and a route
 ====================================
-To connect a controller with a route the controller has to be registered in the :doc:`container` like this:
+To connect a controller and a route the controller has to be registered in the :doc:`container` like this:

 .. code-block:: php